°®¶¹´«Ã½

 Marburg Virus Disease Emergence: An Update

-Fifty-six years following its discovery, (MARV)—a cousin to Ebolavirus in the Filoviridae family—remains a feared pathogen with high fatality and no licensed treatments or vaccines.
-Recent outbreaks of the disease have captured headlines and demonstrated that its geographic range is expanding.
+Nearly 60 years following its discovery, (MARV)—a cousin to Ebolavirus in the Filoviridae family—remains a feared pathogen with high fatality and no licensed treatments or vaccines.
+Recent outbreaks of Marburg virus disease (MVD), which causes severe viral haemorrhagic fever and demonstrates an in humans, have captured headlines and demonstrated that the geographic range of this devistating disease is expanding.

 Marburg virus TEM image.